1. Purim’s Scroll of Esther represents fundamental tenets of Judaism:

 *Faith in God, in contrast to idolatry and cynicism;

-*Tenacious defiance of enormous adversity, in contrast to defeatism, submission and accommodation;
+*Optimism, confidence and courage, in contrast to pessimism, despair and fear; *Tenacious defiance of enormous adversity, in contrast to defeatism, submission and accommodation.
+Problems = opportunities in disguise.

-3. Purim’s Clash of Civilizations constitutes an early edition of the war between right and wrong, liberty and tyranny, justice and evil, truth and lies, as were/are Adam/Eve and the snake, Abel and Cain, Abraham and Sodom and Gomorrah, Jacob and Esau (grandfather of Amalek), the Maccabees and the Assyrians, the Allies and the Nazis, the West and the Communist Bloc and Western democracies versus Islamic rogue and terrorist regimes.
+2. Purim’s Clash of Civilizations exemplifies an early edition of the war between right and wrong, liberty and tyranny, justice and evil, truth and lies, as were/are Adam/Eve VS. the Snake, Abel VS. Cain, Abraham VS. Sodom & Gomorrah, Jacob VS. Esau (grandfather of Amalek), the Maccabees VS. the Assyrians, the Allies VS. the Nazis, the West VS. the Communist Bloc and Western democracies VS. Islamic rogue and terrorist regimes.

-5. “Purimfest 1946” were the last words of Julius Streicher, the Nazi propaganda chief, as he approached the hanging gallows (Newsweek magazine, October 28, 1946, page 46).
+3. “Purimfest 1946” yelled Julius Streicher, the Nazi propaganda chief, as he approached the hanging gallows (Newsweek, October 28, 1946, page 46).
 On October 16, 1946 (in the Jewish year 5707), ten convicted Nazi war criminals were hanged in Nuremberg.
 An 11th Nazi criminal, Hermann Goering, committed suicide in his cell.
 Julius Streicher’s library, in his ranch, documented his interest in Purim and its relevance to the enemies of the Jewish people.